tbs89/aws-object-detection-tf-mxnet/README.md

 This is the capstone project repository for the AWS Machine Learning Engineer Nanodegree from Udacity.
 This project serves as a comprehensive endeavor focusing on the deployment and utilization of Machine Learning models for object detection within images.
 Specifically, it embraces Apache MXNet ResNet 50, an open-source deep learning software framework, used for training, and deploying deep neural networks.
 It is particularly noteworthy for its capability to define, train, and deploy deep neural networks in a versatile and efficient manner, primarily focusing on cloud environments.

-Our project consists in a model that can detect airplanes in images.
-Users can inference on the model using a deployed Python Dash App by uploading a picture and see the results.
+This project focuses on developing an object detection model using MXNet to identify airplanes in images, benchmarked against a TensorFlow reference model.
+Subsequently, the MXNet model was deployed on AWS, enabling real-time detection through a web application developed with Dash, AWS Lambda and AWS API Gateway.

 ## Project Structure Flowchart
 <br><br>